The prostate specific antigen (PSA) test is a blood test that measures levels of PSA protein in the blood.

 When people come to our information centres, they might need advice, support, a chat, or information.
 We need volunteers to be there so people know they don’t have to face cancer alone.

 What's happening near you?
 Find out about support groups, where to get information and how to get involved with Macmillan where you are.

 Our Cancer Information Nurse, Richard, takes a look at some prostate cancer basics.
 He discusses the PSA test, different treatments, and their side effects.

-A group for anyone affected by prostate cancer to get together, ask questions, share experiences and support each other.
+A support group for anyone affected by prostate cancer to come together, share experiences, and ask questions.

 We rely on a number of sources to gather evidence for our information.
 If you’d like further information on the sources we use, please feel free to contact us on: firstname.lastname@example.org

 All our information is reviewed by cancer or other relevant professionals to ensure that it’s accurate and reflects the best evidence available.
 We thank all those people who have provided expert review for the information on this page.

 Our information is also reviewed by people affected by cancer to ensure it is as relevant and accessible as possible.
 Thank you to all those people who reviewed what you're reading and have helped our information to develop.

 You could help us too when you join our Cancer Voices Network – find out more at: http://www.macmillan.org.uk/cancervoices

 Need to talk?
 Call us free* 0808 808 00 00 Monday to Friday, 9am-8pm